Mental Health Facilities Madison County, IN

 Aspire Indiana

-Aspire Indiana is a mental health clinic in Madison County, Indiana, located at 10731 North State Road 13, 46036 zip code.
-Aspire Indiana offers telemedicine/telehealth and outpatient treatment.
-Aspire Indiana provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and seniors 65 or older.
-Aspire Indiana also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-Some other services provided by Aspire Indiana include integrated primary care services, chronic disease/illness management and case management.
+Aspire Indiana is a mental health clinic in Madison County, IN, located at 1933 Chase Street, 46016.
+Aspire Indiana provides telemedicine/telehealth and outpatient treatment.
+Aspire Indiana offers integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
+Aspire Indiana also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered at Aspire Indiana include case management, intensive case management and illness management and recovery.

 Aspire Indiana